Altinn/altinn-studio-docs/content/broker/broker-transition/technical-overview/_index.en.md

 2. End users that use these services will then transmit data to Altinn 3 instead of Altinn 2 data stores.
 3. Files that were available in Altinn 2 for the Broker Service will no longer be available.
 4. All new files and status changes will occur in the Altinn 3 Broker Service Solution.
+5. ServiceOwners with transitioned Broker Services will have to manage access rights in both Altinn 3 and Altinn 2 simultaneously, as these are not automatically synchronized.

 {{<children />}}